Cagrilintide

 What to Expect

-At 0.3mg, appetite suppression becomes more pronounced.
+As the dose steps up, appetite suppression becomes more pronounced.
 Food intake naturally decreases.
 First meaningful weight loss.

 Notes from Ho Chi Minh City